jhammer619/gedisimulator/README.md

 ## gediMetric ##

 Program to process large-footprint lidar data (real or simulated) and produce standard waveform metrics.
 It can add noise to simulations and alter pulse shapes (increase length only).
 It reads either ASCII or HDF5 files created by gediRat, or can read LVIS data in either HDF5 or .lgw format.
 It will be updated to read GEDI data when that is available.
 Take care when reading ASCII data as some options are mutually exclusive (different gediRat options can change the column order).
-This outputs an ASCII file with the first row defining the contenst of each column.
+This outputs an ASCII file with the first row defining the contents of each column.
 Output variable names are defined below.

 ##### Input output
     -input name;      waveform  input filename